-EBC, the representative of the underwriters in HL's initial public offering, on behalf of itself and the other holders of Unit Purchase Options, has entered into the UPO Exchange Agreement, pursuant to which the outstanding Unit Purchase Options of HL will be terminated, forfeited and cancelled in consideration for the issuance of an aggregate of 50,000 Parent Class A Ordinary Shares.
+EBC, the representative of the underwriters in HL's initial public offering, on behalf of itself and the other holders of Unit Purchase Options, shall enter into the UPO Exchange Agreement, pursuant to which the outstanding Unit Purchase Options of HL will be exchanged for an aggregate of 50,000 HL ordinary shares, which HL ordinary shares shall be automatically converted into an aggregate of 50,000 Parent Class A Ordinary Shares at the Closing.

 As a result of the Transactions, Fusion Fuel and HL will become wholly-owned subsidiaries of Parent and the securityholders of Fusion Fuel and HL (to the extent that they elect not to convert their public shares into cash) will become the securityholders of Parent.
-Parent will adopt a dual class structure for its ordinary shares - the Parent Class A Ordinary Shares and Parent Class B Ordinary Shares will each receive one vote per share, but the Parent Class B Ordinary Shares will enjoy certain protective provisions, which are explained more fully elsewhere in this proxy statement/prospectus.
-We estimate that, as a result of the Transactions, and (i) assuming that no HL shareholders elect to convert their public shares into cash in connection with the Transactions as permitted by HL's M&A, (ii) after giving effect to the forfeiture of an aggregate of 125,000 HL ordinary shares pursuant to the Sponsor Agreement, (iii) after giving effect to the termination, forfeiture, and cancellation of the Unit Purchase Options in exchange for 50,000 Parent Class A Ordinary Shares pursuant to the UPO Exchange Agreement, (iv) after giving effect to the 2,450,000 Parent Class A Ordinary Shares to be issued in the PIPE Investment, and (v) without taking into effect any Parent Class A Ordinary Shares issuable upon the exercise of HL Parent Warrants or warrants to purchase Parent Class A Ordinary Shares issued to the Fusion Fuel Shareholders in the Transactions, any Parent Class A Ordinary Shares or warrants which may be issued to the Fusion Fuel Shareholders in the Transactions, any Parent Class A Ordinary Shares or warrants which may be issued to the Fusion Fuel Shareholders will own approximately 810.6% of the voting power of the Parent Ordinary Shares outstanding, the Fusion Fuel Shareholders will own approximately 81.8% of the voting power of the Parent Ordinary Shares outstanding, and the PIPE Investors will hold approximately 21.1% of the voting power of the Parent Ordinary Shares outstanding.
-If all of the HL public shares
+Parent will adopt a dual class structure for its ordinary shares --- the Parent Class A Ordinary Shares and Parent Class B Ordinary Shares will each receive one vote per share, but the Parent Class B Ordinary Shares will enjoy certain protective provisions, which are explained more fully elsewhere in this proxy statement/prospectus.
+We estimate that, as a result of the Transactions, and (i) assuming that no HL shareholders elect to convert their public shares into cash in connection with the Transactions as permitted by HL's M&A, (ii) after giving effect to the forfeiture of an aggregate of 125,000 HL ordinary shares pursuant to the Sponsor Agreement, (iii) after giving effect to exchange of the Unit Purchase Options for 50,000 HL ordinary shares pursuant to the UPO Exchange Agreement, which HL ordinary shares shall be automatically converted into an aggregate of 50,000 Parent Class A Ordinary Shares at the Closing, (iv) after giving effect to the 2,450,000 Parent Class A Ordinary Shares to be issued in the PIPE Investment, and (v) without taking into effect any Parent Class A Ordinary Shares issuable upon the exercise of HL Parent Warrants or warrants to purchase Parent Class A Ordinary Shares issued to the Fusion Fuel Shareholders in the Transactions, any Parent Class A Ordinary Shares or warrants which may be issued to the Fusion Fuel Shareholders as contingent consideration or any Parent Class A Ordinary Shares issuable upon the exercise of such warrants issuable as contingent consideration, or any securities which may be issued in any other financing, the current shareholders of HL will own approximately 60.6% of the voting power of the Parent Ordinary Shares outstanding, the Fusion Fuel Shareholders will own approximately 18.3% of the voting power of the Parent Ordinary Shares outstanding, and the PIPE Investors will hold approximately 21.1% of the voting power of the Parent Ordinary Shares outstanding.
+If all of the HL public shares are converted into cash, such percentages will be approximately 29.8%, 32.6%, and 37.6%, respectively.